Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/Create-MCP.md

 This guide explains how to clone, build, and publish the AI Expert Workflow MCP from the GitHub repository.

+> **Note**: AI Expert Workflow is designed to work completely standalone.
+It can generate comprehensive PRDs without requiring Task Master or any other dependencies.

 ## Prerequisites

 - Node.js (v16+)